Commercial Umbrella Insurance Coverage is designed to provide protection against any catastrophic losses. It serves three purposes:

 Commercial Umbrella Insurance is written over primary liability insurance like commercial general liability policy (CGL).
 CGL is a standard insurance policy that protects a business and its employees against liability claims for bodily injury (sickness, disease, death and even emotional or mental injuries), property damage, and personal and advertising injury (slander and false advertising).
 Two coverage options are:

-- Premises/Operations which pay for any damages (property or bodily injury) that occurs on the premises or as a result of the business.
+- Premises/Operations which pay for any damages (property or bodily injury) that occur on the premises or as a result of the business.

-- Products/completed operations pay for damages (property or bodily injury) that may occur away from the premises of the business but many be caused by the businesses products or completed work.
+- Products/completed operations pay for damages (property or bodily injury) that may occur away from the premises of the business but may be caused by the businesses products or completed work.